rickwporter/openapi-spec-tools/DEVELOPMENT.md

-# oas-tools Development
+# openapi-spec-tools Development

-Thanks for thinking about contributing to the oas-tools project.
+Thanks for thinking about contributing to the openapi-spec-tools project.

 ## Getting Started